-We propose that the major implication of the loss of PDLIM2 expression in HRS cells is the generation of a hyper-responsive cellular background by promoting the sustained activation of TF activities due to disturbed degradation.
-This fits with the observation that HRS cells share hallmark gene expression patterns with highly activated lymphoid cells and that they are characterized by the abundant and constitutive activity of TFs such as NF- $\kappa$ B, AP-1 and STAT, which are usually transiently activated and rapidly downregulated following their induction in the physiological context.
-Characteristic for HRS cells is thereby, apart from the strength of the activation, the plethora of concomitantly activated TF activities.
-Due to the involvement of PDLIM2 in the termination of TFs including NF-KB, STAT factors, and, as suggested by our work, AP-1, the loss of PDLIM2 expression in HRS cells provides a molecular mechanism that contributes to this phenomenon.
-Our data in Reh cells as well as previously published data indicate, that knockdown of PDLIM2 per se is not sufficient for induction of TF activities, i.e. the respective signaling pathways need to be stimulated e.g. by ligand-receptor interactions or constitutive activation of upstream signaling components.
-Up to now, several genomic and molecular defects of such upstream signaling pathway components involved in NF-kB, JAK/STAT and AP-1 activation are known in HRS cells.
-Whereas most of these defects target receptor-associated regulatory proteins and rather proximal located kinase-modules, the loss of PDLIM2 in HRS cells adds a defect at the far end of the respective TF activation cascades by disabling their nuclear brakes.
+We propose that the major implication of the loss of PDLIM2 expression in HRS cells is the generation of a hyperresponsive cellular background by promoting the sustained activation of TF activities due to disturbed degradation.
+This fits with the observation that HRS cells share hallmark gene expression patterns with highly activated lymphoid cells and that they are characterized by the abundant and constitutive activity of TFs such as NF-kB, AP-1 and STAT that are usually transiently activated and rapidly downregulated following their induction in the physiological context.^{1,5,7} Characteristic for HRS cells is thereby, apart from the strength of the activation, the plethora of concomitantly activated TF activities.
+Because of the involvement of PDLIM2 in the termination of TFs including NF-kB,22 STAT factors ^{19,21} and, as suggested by our work, AP-1, the loss of PDLIM2 expression in HRS cells provides a molecular mechanism that contributes to this phenomenon.
+Our data in Reh cells as well as previously published data^{19,22} indicate that knockdown of PDLIM2 per se is not sufficient for induction of TF activities, that is, the respective signaling pathways need to be stimulated for example by ligand-receptor interactions or constitutive activation of upstream signaling components.
+Up to now, several genomic and molecular defects of such upstream signaling pathway components involved in NF-kB, Janus kinase (JAK)/STAT and AP-1 activation are known in HRS cells.
+Whereas most of these defects target receptor-associated regulatory proteins and rather proximal located kinase modules, the loss of PDLIM2 in HRS cells adds a defect at the far end of the respective TF activation cascades by disabling their nuclear brakes.

-Functionally, following PDLIM2 reconstitution in HRS cells the biological consequences were weaker than previously demonstrated for e.g. stringent NF- $\kappa$ B inhibition.
-This is most likely explained by the plethora of upstream defects in the respective signaling cascades in HRS cells and the fact that PDLIM2 is certainly not the only factor mediating post-translational modifications of these TFs.
-Furthermore, experimentally, interfering with TF activities at the far end of their activation cascade is much more sluggish in comparison to direct intervention with super-repressors like I $\kappa$ B $\alpha\Delta$ N. However, HRS cells will provide an ideal tool to further investigate the function and mechanisms of action of PDLIM2 in future studies.
+Functionally, following PDLIM2 reconstitution in HRS cells the biological consequences were weaker than previously demonstrated for, for example, stringent NF-kB inhibition.
+41 This is most likely explained by the plethora of upstream defects in the respective signaling cascades in HRS cells1 and the fact that PDLIM2 is certainly not the only factor mediating posttranslational modifications of these TFs.47 Furthermore. experimentally, interfering with TF activities at the far end of their activation cascade is much more sluggish in comparison with direct intervention with super-repressors like $I\kappa B\alpha\Delta N$.
+However, HRS cells will provide an ideal tool to further investigate the function and mechanisms of action of PDLIM2 in future studies.
 This is already demonstrated by the identification of PDLIM2 target genes in our study, the function of which in cHL has to be investigated in future studies.
-Also, future work will be required to elucidate the exact mechanism how PDLIM2 interferes with TF activation in HRS cells, as ubiquitin-dependent and -independent mechanisms have been described.
+In addition, future work will be required to elucidate the exact mechanism of how PDLIM2 interferes with TF activation in HRS cells, as ubiquitin-dependent and -independent mechanisms have been described.1

 Remarkably, we identified ALCL as a second lymphoid malignancy with a consistent loss of PDLIM2 expression.
-Importantly, ALCL shares biological similarities with cHL, including the loss of cellular identity, a highly activated phenotype (as exemplified by high-level CD30 expression) and activation of AP-1, STAT, and NF- $\kappa$ B TFs.
-Suppression of PDLIM2 occurs independent of the presence or absence of ALK translocations.
-Even though ALK activation contributes to the induction of several of the TF activities mentioned above, the loss of PDLIM2 expression most likely enhances TF activation in ALCL in a similar manner as described in our work in cHL, which has to be investigated in future studies.
+Importantly, ALCL shares biological similarities with cHL, including the loss of cellular identity, 1.43 a highly activated phenotype (as exemplified by high-level CD30 expression) 42.44 and activation of AP-1, STAT and NF-κB TFs.
+5.44.48 Suppression of PDLIM2 occurs independent of the presence or absence of ALK translocations.
+Even though ALK activation contributes to the induction of several of the TF activities mentioned above, 49 the loss of PDLIM2 expression most likely enhances TF activation in ALCL in a similar manner as described in our work in cHL, and this has to be investigated in future studies.